 You can easily chain the windowbox to the windowsill or frame by attaching a chain to the top or side of the box, or for a stronger hold pass a chain through the drainage holes underneath (before you plant it up obviously).
 This isn’t such a bad idea anyway, as it’ll stop the box from accidentally falling off.

 And if a plant gets smashed up a bit or gets pulled up, most will grow back if replanted.
-Vandals will soon get bored and move on to a new target somewhere else with any luck.
+Vandals will soon get bored and move on to a new target somewhere else (hopefully!)

-Even if one or two bits of fruit and veg. get taken so what? - It shows people have taken notice of your windowbox and who knows they may even get inspired to make one of their own ? (well you can hope anyway !)
+Even if one or two bits of fruit and veg. get taken so what? - It shows people have taken notice of your windowbox and maybe it might inspire them to make one of their own?!

 Hopefully you will start a trend amongst your neighbours, which will reduce the likelihood of any one of you getting vandalised and more friendly eyes out to stop it happening in the first place.

 You could of course go to more ridiculous lengths such as fixing mesh to the soil surface to prevent plants being pulled up, setting up CCTV or motion-activated laser beams, but I wouldn’t bother - you'll be drawing more attention to your windowbox - and let's face it, at the end of the day it is just a windowbox.
 So don’t give vandals and thieves the satisfaction of being wound up by what they do to it!